fluttercandies/extended_text/README.md

 set your page as child of ExtendedTextSelectionPointerHandler

-- tap region outside of extended text,may be it should hide
+- tap region outside of extended text, hide toolbar and handle
-- scorll list, may be it should hide
+- scorll, hide toolbar and handle

 #### Custom Behavior